Ropati Pitoitua

 Ropati Pitoitua (/roʊˈpɑːti pɪtəˈɪtwɑː/ roh-PAH-tee-_-pit-ə-IT-wah; born April 6, 1985) is a former American football defensive end.
 He was signed by the New York Jets as an undrafted free agent in 2008.
 He played college football at Washington State.
 Pitoitua has also played for the Kansas City Chiefs and Tennessee Titans.

-Early years
+Early life

 Pitoitua was born in American Samoa to Sooalo Ropati and Faipine Pitoitua.
 He has 1 brother and 4 sisters.
 He played football and basketball at Clover Park High School in Lakewood, Washington, although he did not pick up football until his junior season.
 In 2002, he earned two football letters, in addition to being named the Seamount League Defensive Player of the Year.

 College career

 He played in 36 games (25 starts), posting 116 tackles, (19 for losses) and 8.5 sacks in four seasons at Washington State and was named WSU's Leon Bender Award winner as Cougars' Defensive Lineman of the Year as senior when he started 11 games at defensive tackle and one at defensive end.

 As a freshman in 2004 he played in 8 games with 4 starts and was named The Sporting News All-Pacific-10 freshman team after recording 24 tackles (5.5 for losses) and 5 sacks.
 In 2005, he played in 7 games with no starts after suffering a broken leg in fall camp and missed the first five games of the season, in limited duty he recorded 13 tackles (1 for a loss) and 1 sack.

 As a junior in 2006 he played in 9 games starting all 9 and recording 37 tackles (7.5 for losses) and 2.5 sacks.
 As a senior in 2007 he played in 12 games, starting all of them and made 40 tackles, 7 for losses and went without a sack.